alamm01/codingquiz/README.md

 https://alamm01.github.io/css_demo/

 ### Screenshot
 ![Web Page Screenshot](./assets/image/screen.png)

 ## Conclusion

-This website will be updated as new website projects are completed.
+This website will be updated with more questions, stay tuned!